-Although we all experience difficult times in our lives, sometimes problems can mount up and seem overwhelming.
+Although we all experience difficult times in our lives, sometimes problems can mount up to a point where they seem overwhelming.
 You may feel that you can no longer cope and don't know where to turn.
 Such feelings of helplessness can lead to depression and anxiety.
 When you feel that life no longer makes sense and you have lost confidence, motivation and belief in yourself, counselling can help you to explore your feelings and to untangle the events and emotions that have led you to feel this way.
 It may be due to circumstances such as loss, illness or bereavement or perhaps something in your past that has not been resolved.
 Other times, it may seem that there is no particular reason, you just know that you are not feeling good and that nothing is going right.

 Often it's not the problems themselves that cause us distress, it is the way we respond to them and the choices that we make.

-Although the prospect of sharing personal and sometimes painful issues with someone you have just met may feel daunting, it is often the case that talking to someone who is not a part of your everyday life can sometimes be easier.
+Although the prospect of sharing personal and often painful issues with someone you have just met may feel daunting, it is often the case that talking to someone who is not a part of your everyday life can feel easier.
 It could be that you are feeling embarrassed or ashamed and believe that you cannot share your problems with those close to you.
 Maybe the people close to you are part of the problems affecting you.
 Through gentle exploration of what you are feeling and experiencing, you will reach a deeper self-awareness and insight into your own life.
 My ultimate aim is to support you in this process, to keep you safe whilst acknowledging your pain and to help you achieve acceptance of yourself and to recognise that you have choices.

 How Counselling Can Help

-To be listened to, but most importantly, to be heard, can have a profound effect on all of us.
-Feeling understood can enable you to be more open to exploring your thoughts and feelings at at a deeper level should you choose to do so.
+To be listened to but most importantly, to be heard, can have a profound effect on all of us.
+Feeling understood can enable you to be more open to exploring your thoughts and feelings at a deeper level should you choose to do so.
 It is always my aim to provide these conditions for my clients, without exception and to listen without judgement.
 The relationship between the therapist and the client - the therapeutic relationship - is of the utmost importance and it is this relationship of trust and respect that will facilitate change for you.